OboeLang/oboe/SPEC.md

 ```

 - `class` declares a class; `init` is the constructor method.
-- Instance methods take an explicit first parameter (`this`) rather than an implicit receiver
+- Instance methods take an explicit first parameter (`this`) rather than an implicit receiver.
 - Fields are set via `this.field = value` inside methods.
 - Instantiation looks like a function call: `ClassName(args...)`.
 - Method calls use dot syntax: `instance.method(args...)`.

+### Inheritance

+- Single inheritance only: a class has at most one parent.
+- Method dispatch is resolved at compile time, not via runtime/virtual dispatch.

+### Access control

+- Members are public by default; `private` is an explicit modifier to restrict access.

+### Constructors

+- A class may define multiple `init`s (overloading), allowing different construction signatures.
+- `static` declares class-level members/functions, shared across all instances and accessed via `ClassName.member` rather than through an instance.
+- A class with no `init` at all gets an implicit no-arg, no-op constructor.
+- Errors thrown inside `init` can be caught by `try`/`catch` like any other exception.
+- Fields can be marked constant/locked so they can't be changed after being set once.

 ## Control flow